singh-man/books/designPattern/050_dp_j2ee.md

    - Simplify the lookup process
    - Improve the performance
    - Related patterns include
-      - Singlton combined with service locator to make sure only one lookup object exists.
+      - Singleton combined with service locator to make sure only one lookup object exists.

 Example